-As already seen from the expression of the recent anomalies in terms of SMEFT WCs, all tree-level $C_{Hl_3}$ and $C_{ll}$ are the ones which are common both in $m_W$ and $\Delta_{CKM}$.
-Incidentally, these WCs are also the ones which affects the weak coupling constant $G_F$.
-However, this goes beyond just $\delta G_F$ because of the additional dependences on $C_{Hl_3}$ in the shift in couplings for the observables as shown in Table~\ref{tab:coupling-shifts}.
-Similar to the (S,T,V) fit, we present two distinct cases, where first we have shown the fit to the EWPO provided by LEP-I. We then augment the number of observables by including $\Delta_{CKM}$ and then present the corresponding pulls of the observables after each step.
+As already seen from the expression of the recent anomalies in terms of SMEFT WCs, all tree-level $C_{Hl_3}$ and $C_{ll}$ are the ones which are common both in $M_W$ and $\Delta_{CKM}$ (using 1-loop matching result of $\Delta_{CKM}$).
+Incidentally, these WCs are also the ones which affect the weak coupling constant $G_F$.
+However, along with changing a $G_F$, there is an additional dependence on the WC $C_{Hl_3}$ coming from the shift in couplings for the observables as shown in Table~\ref{tab:coupling-shifts}.
+Similar to the $(S,T,V)$ fit, we present two distinct cases, where first we have shown the fit to the EWPO.
+We then augment the number of observables by including $\Delta_{CKM}$ and then present the corresponding pulls of the observables after each step.

 As seen from Figure~\ref{fig:common_WC}, the inclusion of $\Delta_{CKM}$ has a more constraining effect on the two WCs.
 Table~\ref{tab:common-WC} presents the result of the fit and correlation among the WCs.
 The posterior results for the observables are given in Table~\ref{table:common-WCs-post}.
 For the first case with only the EWPO observables in the fit, the discrepancy in $M_W$ comes down to 2.85$\sigma$.
-The discrepancy in $A_b^{FB}$ however deteriorates to -2.9$\sigma$.
+The discrepancy in $A_b^{FB}$ however deteriorates to $-2.9\sigma$.
 Discrepancy in $\Delta_{CKM}$ however comes down to a mere 0.14$\sigma$.
 Inclusion of the $\Delta_{CKM}$ constraint in the fit does not significant constrain it.
 Thus one can argue that any New Physics effect coming through these two parameters (or $\delta G_F$) cannot fully satisfy the EWPO data.
-This also strengthens the case for the (S,T,V) paramatrisation, where presence of extra parameters S and T (or equivalently $C_{HD}$ and $C_{HWB}$) makes helps us to explain all the observables within 2$\sigma$ discrepancy.
+This also strengthens the case for the $(S,T,V)$ paramatrisation, where presence of extra parameters $S$ and $T$ (or equivalently $C_{HD}$ and $C_{HWB}$) help us explain all the observables within 2$\sigma$ discrepancy.